 Go to Filter ▸ Color Adjustment ▸ Color Controls.
-Click on the '+' at the bottom of the window and choose Color Adjustment ▸ Levels.
+Click on the '+' at the top of the inspector and choose Color Adjustment ▸ Levels.
 Set the saturation to ‘0’, crank up the contrast, and adjust the levels so the image is mainly white with little chunks of black.

 Select the magic wand tool.
 Make sure ‘contiguous wand’ is unchecked in the inspector palette.
 Click and drag on a white area of the image to select it.
 Choose Edit ▸ Copy.

 Now create a new image for your text, File ▸ New.
 The image used here is 1200 x 1200 pixels with a white background.
 Type out your text.